vishalpopat8/Drive_Test/README.md

      npm i
      ```
 4. **Create a `.env` File**:
-  In the project's root directory, create a file named `.env`.
+  Create a file named `.env` in the project's root directory.
   Open the `.env` file using a text editor.
 5. **Add Your MongoDB URI**:
   Inside the `.env` file, add your MongoDB connection URI in the following format: